hindu-comm/weblogs/manasataramgini/2014/01/2014-01-25_the-teaching-of-the-yamoghanta.md

 no saMdhyAhita-matsarA \[saMdhy-Ahita\\saMdhyA-Ahita\] tava tanau vatsyAmy ahaM saMdhinA
-na prItAsi varoru chet kathaya tat prastaumi kiM vigraham |
+na prItAsi varoru chet kathaya tat prastaumi kiM vigraham \|
 kAryaM tena na kiM chid asti shaTha me vInAM graheNeti vo
-dishyAsuH pratibaddha-keli shivayoH shreyAMsi vakroktayaH || 4
+dishyAsuH pratibaddha-keli shivayoH shreyAMsi vakroktayaH \|\| 4

 \\I resent our truce\\I resent \[your\] flirting with saMdhyA\\ and no more in your body I will stay.
-Pretty-thighs\!
+Pretty-thighs!
 If you are not happy with the truce simply say that.
 Should I \[then\] call declare \\hostilities?\\a hunt for catching birds?\\
-You rascal\!
+You rascal!
 Of what use is this business of catching birds to me.
 May the punning words of shiva and shivA contesting in this game bring you to felicities.